fervidus/artifactory/README.markdown

 This means that metadata is stored in the database, but binaries are stored in the file system.
 The default location is under $ARTIFACTORY_HOME/data/filestore however this can be modified.

 ###### fullDb
-All the metadata and the binaries are stored as BLOBs in the database, objects are cached like in cachedFS
+All the metadata and the binaries are stored as BLOBs in the database, objects are cached as in cachedFS.

 ###### cachedFS
 Works the same way as filesystem but also has a binary LRU (Least Recently Used) cache for upload/download requests.
 Improves performance of instances with high IOPS (I/O Operations) or slow NFS access.